 This popular program runs approximately every two months throughout the year with a hiatus in the summertime.
 Geared towards adults interested in the history and culture of the Piedmont region in general and the city of Charlotte in particular, the program features guest speakers drawn from academia, publishing, media and the arts.
 Each informal program event may also feature music, food and drink, short films, interviews, panel discussions and audience participation.
 The program series is often built through partnerships with organizations with similar mission goals to Levine Museum of the New South.

 All New South for the New Southerner programs will be hosted by retired Levine Museum historian Dr. Tom Hanchett.
 Each program includes a Southern chicken dinner from Mert’s Heart and Soul, and a cash bar.
 Space is limited, reservations required.

 This is a program series of after-hours events designed for young adults in search of a deeper connection to the cultural scene in Charlotte.
 Mounted 3 times a year, each mingling event will center on a theme related to Charlotte’s emergence as a major cultural center in the New South with both historical roots and contemporary significance.
 Guest-curated by a diversity of scene makers in Charlotte, these events will feature a buffet platter of wearable art, local talent, craft food and drink, group gaming and digital interactivity.

-These festival-style daylong events happen 5 times a year at Levine Museum.
-Great for families with children, these programs will be timed to correspond to school holidays (e.g. Martin Luther King Day), celebrations important to our diverse communities (such as Day of the Dead, Juneteenth), an important commemorative dates in Charlotte (International Women’s Month.)
-Family Day events are free admission and feature a variety of fun and meaningful family-oriented activities, games, foods, exhibits, and performances throughout the day.
+These festival-style day-long events occur 5 times a year at Levine Museum.
+Great for families with children, these programs coincide with school holidays (e.g. Martin Luther King Day), celebrate important holidays to our diverse communities (such as Day of the Dead, Juneteenth), and commemorate special dates in Charlotte (including International Women’s Month.)
+Family Day events feature free admission and a variety of fun and meaningful family-oriented activities, games, foods, exhibits, and performances throughout the day.